Tax Return Tips for Last-minute Filers

 Military Service Members Serving in a Combat Zone

 Combat zone taxpayers (including eligible support personnel) have at least 180 days after they leave the combat zone to file their tax returns and pay any tax due – including those serving in Iraq, Afghanistan, and other combat zones.
 A complete list of designated combat zone localities is available on the IRS website.
-Combat zone extensions also give affected taxpayers more time for a variety of other tax-related actions, including contributing to an IRA.
+Combat zone extensions also give affected taxpayers more time for various other tax-related actions, including contributing to an IRA.
 Various circumstances affect the exact length of the extension available to taxpayers.

 Help is Just a Phone Call Away